canalplus/rx-player/doc/api/index.md

 ### reload #####################################################################

 _arguments_:
-  - _startAt_ (``Object``)
+  - _options_ (``Object``)

-After having called the loadVideo API, a user may call the reload function to reload the video content using the last loaded manifest, and options that were given to the loadVideo call.
-The aim is to avoid to load again the manifest, which can reduce loading time by removing the fetching and parsing steps.
+Re-load the last loaded content, with its original loadVideo options, as fast as possible, using the last loaded manifest.
+The aim is to reduce loading time by removing the fetching and parsing steps.

 At each new loadVideo call, the player fetches the manifest, and stores it as the new last content manifest.

+This API can be called at any time after a content has been loaded (the LOADED state has been reached), even if the player has been stopped since and even if it was due to a fatal error.

+The user may need to call this API in several cases.
+For example, it may be used in case of an error that will not reproduce or inversely when the error is consistent at a certain playback time (e.g. due to a specific chunk).

-The startAt argument is an object containing the same attributes than the startAt argument of the [loadVideo function](#meth-loadVideo).
+The options argument is an object containing :
+- _startAt_ (``Object | undefined``): same as the loadVideo startAt argument [loadVideo function](#meth-loadVideo).
+If it is not defined, the startAt from the last loaded content will be used.

 /!\ Calling the dispose API will erase the last content memory, so the reload function will not work after that call.
-Calling the reload API just after having called the loadVideo API may not work, because the manifest has not been loaded yet.

 #### Example